Configure Microsoft Azure integration with Microsoft Dynamics CRM

-Configuration Tasks for Microsoft Dynamics CRM/Azure Integration
+Configuration tasks for Microsoft Dynamics CRM/Azure integration

 Obtain a Public Certificate from Microsoft Dynamics CRM Online or from an issuing authority.

-Register a Windows Azure aware plug-in, for example the ServiceBusPlugin plug-in, or a Windows Azure aware custom workflow activity with Microsoft Dynamics CRM.
-For more information, see Walkthrough: Register an Azure-Aware Plug-in with Plug-in Registration Tool.
+Register a Microsoft Azure aware plug-in, for example the ServiceBusPlugin plug-in, or a Microsoft Azure aware custom workflow activity with Microsoft Dynamics CRM.
+More information: Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 Perform the necessary Microsoft Dynamics CRM operation that triggers the plug-in or custom workflow activity to run.

-If all of the preceding steps were performed correctly, a message containing the Microsoft Dynamics CRM data context should be sent to a Windows Azure queue or topic and ultimately received by the listener application.
-You can navigate to the System Jobs grid in the Microsoft Dynamics CRM web application and check the status of the related System Job to see if the post to the Windows Azure Service Bus succeeded.
+If all of the preceding steps were performed correctly, a message containing the Microsoft Dynamics CRM data context should be sent to a Microsoft Azure queue or topic and ultimately received by the listener application.
+You can navigate to the System Jobs grid in the Microsoft Dynamics CRM web application and check the status of the related System Job to see if the post to the Microsoft Azure Service Bus succeeded.
 In case of errors, the message section of the System Job displays the error details.

 For more information, see the See Also links at the end of this topic.

-|As a prerequisite, you should download and read the Windows Azure SDK documentation before attempting to understand this topic and configure Microsoft Dynamics CRM 2011 and Windows Azure integration.|
+|As a prerequisite, you should download and read the Azure SDK documentation before attempting to understand this topic and configure Microsoft Dynamics CRM and Microsoft Azure integration.|

 For Microsoft Dynamics CRM Online users, a public certificate can be downloaded from the Web application.
 To download the certificate from the Web application, select Settings, click Customizations, and then select Developer Resources.
-On that page, click the Download Certificate link below Windows Azure Issuer Certificate to download and save the public certificate.
+On that page, click the Download Certificate link below Microsoft Azure Issuer Certificate to download and save the public certificate.
 In addition, write down the issuer name because you will need it later.

-For Microsoft Dynamics CRM 2011 on-premises and IFD installations, you can purchase a private certificate from an issuing authority.
+For Microsoft Dynamics CRM 2013 on-premises and IFD installations, you can purchase a private certificate from an issuing authority.
 Import the certificate file into the Personal\Certificates store on your computer using the certificate Microsoft Management Console (MMC) snap-in.
 Next, export a public key file of your certificate in Base64 format.
 This public certificate will be used in the next task.
 For more information, see the MMC Help.

-Configure Microsoft Dynamics CRM for Windows Azure Integration
+Configure Microsoft Dynamics CRM for Azure integration

-|For the Microsoft Dynamics CRM 2011 and Windows Azure Service Bus integration feature to work, the Microsoft Dynamics CRM asynchronous service must have access to the Internet through the server’s firewall.
+|For the Microsoft Dynamics CRM 2013 and Microsoft Azure Service Bus integration feature to work, the Microsoft Dynamics CRM asynchronous service must have access to the Internet through the server’s firewall.
 The server where the Asynchronous Service role is installed must be exposed to the Internet, and the account that the service runs under must have Internet access.
 Only outbound connections on ports 80 and 443 are required.
 Inbound connection access is not required.
 Use the Windows Firewall control panel to enable outbound connections for the CrmAsyncService.exe application located on the server in the %PROGRAMFILES%\Microsoft Dynamics CRM\Server\bin folder.|

 Send comments about this topic to Microsoft.

-© 2013 Microsoft Corporation.
+© 2014 Microsoft Corporation.
 All rights reserved.